aaduggan/open-space-game-sandbox/.github/CONTRIBUTING.md

 * [Evangelist](#evangelist) - Someone who really loves and understand the work and wants to connect others to it
 * [Documenter](#documenter) - Someone who understand the project and wants to help others understand it as well
-* Game Designer - Someone who has played a wide number of games and understands how to create game mechanics that others will love
+* [Game Designer](#game-designer) - Someone who has played a wide number of games and understands how to create game mechanics that others will love
-* Game Artist - Someone who has a technical knowledge of how modern video games work but also have been touched by a muse
+* Game Artist - Someone who has a technical knowledge of how modern video games work but also have been touched by a muse be their expertise in animations, images, models or other creation.
 * Game Programmer - Someone who understand how to implement the concepts proposed by the Game Designers
-* Animator - Someone who is responsible for making things appear to move within a game
-* Audio Engineer - Someone who has a great joy for music and wants to spread that joy via a video game
 * Quality Controller - Someone who doesn't mind pushing things to their limit and breaking something (if only to make it better!)

 There can be many more roles but these are the ones that we will focus on throughout the rest of this document.